grvpanchal/elegant/docs/server/mfe.md

 ---
-title: The Server Side
+title: Micro Frontend
-layout: default
+layout: doc
+slug: mfe
 ---

-## What are Micro Frontends?
+# Micro Frontend

 Micro Frontends (MFE) is an architectural style that brings the principles of **microservices** to the world of frontend development.
 In this approach, a large frontend application is broken down into smaller, more manageable, independent units or **micro-apps**, each responsible for a specific feature or functionality.